 Study abroad fees and costs

-You pay different tuition fees to Sussex during your year abroad, and you may be eligible for grants and extra funding to help you cover the costs of studying abroad as a Sussex student.
+You pay different tuition fees to Sussex during your year abroad, and you may be eligible for grants and extra funding to help you cover some of the costs of studying abroad as a Sussex student.

 How much you pay to study abroad

-These tuition fees are subject to Government policy changes.
+The above rates are correct at time of writing.
+However, these tuition fees are subject to Government policy changes.

 If you study abroad, you need to pay for: